ioBroker/ioBroker.vis-2-widgets-react-template/README.md

 ![Logo](admin/vis-2-widgets-react-template.png)
 # Vis 2 Energy widgets

-This is only for development purposes, and it could be used as basis for own widgets' development.
+This is only for development purposes, and it could be used as a basis for own vis-2 widgets' development.

 ## Development
 After all entries with `vis-widgets-react-template` are replaced to your adapter name in `package.json`, `io-package.json`